Andie-Squirrel/Auto-Local-GPT/README.md

 ## Future Plans
 ---
+1. Try to keep in step with upstream projects
+2. Use Hugging Face transformers and some logic that optomizes for various models i.e., gpt-j and gpt-neox
+3. Search for LLMs and devise a menu to select which model to load

-1. Add GPU Support via GPTQ
+4. Add GPU Support via GPTQ
-2. Improve Prompts
+5. Improve Prompts
-3. Remove external API support (This is supposed to be completely self-contained agent)
+6. Remove external API support (This is supposed to be completely self-contained agent)
-4. Add support for [Open Assistent](https://github.com/LAION-AI/Open-Assistant) models
+7. Add support for [Open Assistent](https://github.com/LAION-AI/Open-Assistant) models